The Yoga Lunchbox

 Samuel meditating

 by Kara-Leah Grant If you've googled your way to this article, you've likely come looking for some kind of concrete answer to your question.
 Like 10 minutes a day.
 Or twenty minutes, three times a week.
 If that's the kind of answer you're looking for, because you're using meditation as a way to de-stress, or chill out, or because all the cool kids are doing it, you may as well stop reading right now.
 This article won't help you by giving you a definitive answer.
-However, if you're … [Read more...]
+However, if you're meditating … [Read more...]

 Filed Under: Meditation Practices, Practices Tagged With: consciousness, enlightenment, fears, meditation, waking up